advancedtelematic/quickcheck-state-machine/README.md

   (Increment _ref, Incremented) -> Top
 ```

-Finally, we have to explain how to generate, mock responses given a model, and
+Next we have to explain how to generate and shrink actions.
-shrink actions.

 ```haskell
 generator :: Model Symbolic -> Gen (Command Symbolic)